 Welcome to my first ever blog post with my new look and my new name--Finding Kendra!

-I’m loving the new (free) look but I’m still working out some of the quirks from the move (and second and third move…) so bear with me and give me all your feedback!
-(Especially about the main pages.)
-I want to know what works and what doesn’t as well as what you’d like to see going forward, but on to the main event:
+I love the new look but I'm still working out some of the quirks from the move so bear with me and give me all your feedback!
+I want to know what works and what doesn't as well as what you'd like to see going forward, but on to the main event: